Bakersfield Christian High School: College preparatory diploma

 241 credits are required for graduation.
 Each class earns 5 credits each semester.
 Community service earns 1 credit for 40 or more hours of service.

 Scholars program diploma

 Full-time, on campus students, who attend for 4 years, qualify for the Scholars Program by completing a required minimum of 6 advanced courses (effective class of 2012): 2 from the sophomore year and 4 from the junior/senior years.

 Advanced Placement

 The school offers AP courses which cover the breadth of information, skills and assignments found in corresponding college courses.
 Each AP course has an exam that participating schools administer in May and represents the culmination of college-level work in a given discipline in a secondary school setting.

 Athletics

-The Eagles participate in the South Yosemite League and CIF Central Section and have varsity, JV and frosh/soph teams.
+The Eagles participate in the South Yosemite Valley League and CIF Central Section and have varsity, JV and frosh/soph teams.

-2013–14

-The Eagles won nine league titles, six section championships (boys’ tennis, football, girls’ golf, girls’ soccer, girls’ tennis, volleyball) and sent three teams to the state playoffs in their respective sports.

-The football team was named Southern California Champions and was runner-up in the final state championship game.
-The volleyball team advanced to the quarter final match of the state championship run and the girls soccer team lost in the semi-final round of the Southern California Championships.

 2006 volleyball state champions

 In 2006, the BCHS women's varsity volleyball team won the Division V state championship against the Castilleja High School Gators.
-It was the first state championship of any kind for BCHS.

-Back-to-back division V football champions

-In 2007, the BCHS varsity football team won the CIF Central Section Division V title against the previously undefeated Fowler High School Redcats in Fowler, CA. They won in overtime, 35–34.
-The following year they won the CIF Central Section Division V football championship as the number two seed, this time beating the previously undefeated Corcoran High School Panthers 49–27 in Corcoran, CA.